 Subrecipients are to complete and submit the SDDOT standardized 5311 Request Form based on the approved 5311 budget monthly, unless SDDOT has granted approval for quarterly reimbursement submissions.
-The 5311-reimbursement request form is located on the SDDOT website.
+The 5311 reimbursement request form is located on the SDDOT website.

-https://dot.sd.gov/media/documents/5311%20Agency%20Request%20Form%20FY2023.xlsx

-Twice a year, SDDOT staff will requests all invoices and documentation pertaining to 5311 reimbursement requests.
+https://dot.sd.gov/media/r4kpyqk0/5311-agency-request-form-fy2024.xlsx reimbursement requests.
 This will include copies of checks and or copies of credit card receipts to provide proof of payment.
 The SDDOT will review for eligibility and to ensure invoices support reimbursement requests.
 All concerns will be addressed and resolved before payments are issued.
 If there are findings, SDDOT may request additional information from other months.
 Local match resources must also be provided to verify eligible local match sources.